How to Build a Minimalist Wardrobe to Streamline Your Closet (and Your Life)

 11. White Pants

 We’ve never been one to follow fashion rules, especially the whole “don’t wear white after Labor Day” thing.
-Which explains why we love a straight-leg jean in white, because it’s a little dressier and really rather versatile.
+Which explains why we love a straight-leg trouser in white, because it’s a little dressier and really rather versatile.
 Trust us when we say it looks extremely chic with a gray cashmere sweater.

 12. Little Black Dress